ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 Long answer: read below.

-Self-Monitoring, Analysis, and Reporting Technology, or SMART, is a monitoring system for hard drives to detect and report various indicators of reliability, in the hope of anticipating failures.
-It is implemented inside the drives SMART provides several ways of monitoring hard drive health.
-It may provide information about general health, various drive attributes (for example, number of unreadable sectors), error logs, and so on.
+Self-Monitoring, Analysis, and Reporting Technology, or SMART, is a monitoring system for hard drives and SSDs to detect and report various indicators of reliability, in the hope of anticipating failures.
+SMART is implemented inside the drives, providing several ways of monitoring the drive health.
+It may present information about general health, various drive attributes (for example, number of unreadable sectors), error logs, and so on.
 It may also provide ways to instruct the drive to run various self-tests, which may report valuable information.
-It may even automatically scan the disk surface in when the drive is idle, and repair the defects, reallocating the data to more safe areas.
+It may even automatically scan the disk surface in when the drive is idle, repairing the defects while reallocating the data to more safe areas.

 While having SMART sounds really good, there are some nuances to consider.
 One of the common pitfalls is that it may create a false sense of security.
 That